Pakistan: Government attempts to 'Islamize' mainstream curriculum | DW | 24.05.2021

 Prime Minister Imran Khan's administration is preparing to implement a uniform education system in the country with a strong focus on an Islamized syllabus and teaching the Quran.

-Due to the COVID pandemic, the new curriculum's implementation was delayed and is now expected to begin this year

-The Pakistani government is all set to implement a uniform education system across the country, which critics fear could increase Islamization of the nation's schools and universities.
+Pakistan's government is all set to implement a uniform education system across the country, which critics fear could increase Islamization of schools and universities.

-The first phase of the implementation involves primary school students from Grades 1 to 5.
+The first phase of the implementation involves primary school students in the first through fifth grades.
 The plan mandates the students to read the entire Quran with translation, learn Islamic prayers and memorize a number of hadith (words, actions and approval of the Prophet Muhammad).

 It also stipulates that every school and college must employ a pair of certified Hafiz (a person who has memorized the Quran) and Qari (a Quran reciter) to teach these subjects.

-Critics believe that the move will increase the influence of Islamic clerics, sharpen sectarian fault-lines and greatly damage the social fabric of society.
+Critics believe that the move will increase the influence of Islamic clerics, sharpen sectarian fault lines and greatly damage the social fabric.

 Urdu, English and social studies have been heavily Islamized, Abdul Hameed Nayyar, an Islamabad-based academic, told DW.
 He added that students will also study the Quran's 30 chapters and a translation of the entire book at a later stage, besides the book on Islamic studies.

-Nayyar believes that critical thinking is a basic tenet of modern knowledge but the government seems to be promoting ideas that are antithetical to this through the syllabus.
+Nayyar said critical thinking was a basic tenet of modern knowledge but the government seemed to be promoting ideas that are antithetical to this through the syllabus.

 Since Pakistan's creation in 1947, there has been an alliance between the state and Islamic conservatives.

-While Islamization creeped in gradually during the 1950s and 60s, it picked up pace in the 1970s before intensifying in the 80s under the dictatorship of General Zia-ul Haq.
+Though Islamization creeped in gradually during the 1950s and '60s, it picked up pace in the 1970s before intensifying in the '80s, under the dictatorship of General Zia-ul Haq.

 Since his death in 1988, almost all governments have tried to appease the religious forces through Islamization.